+His passion for the helping profession was in the making long before he went to school for counseling.
 Growing up in a family of six with extended family close by, Mark did not lack for a variety of relationship “highs” and “lows.”
-Marital discord, secrecy, divorce, emotional abuse, prolonged anger, childhood trauma—many of the challenging aspects of relationships were found throughout his family ties.
-And yet, his deepest focus remained on the “good” that can be found in relationships.
-Love, friendship, intimacy, passion, safety, acceptance—the sort of personal and interpersonal connections that, when experienced, add hope, security, and vibrancy to life.
-Altogether, Mark discovered the reality that relationships are powerful and is dedicated to making the most of them, whether in
+Marital discord, secrecy, divorce, emotional abuse, prolonged anger, childhood trauma—many of these challenging aspects of relationships were found throughout his family ties.
+And yet, his deepest focus remained on the “good” that can be found in relationships like love, friendship, intimacy, passion, safety, and acceptance; these sorts of personal and interpersonal connections that, when experienced, add hope, security, and vibrancy to life.